ovh/docs/pages/web/domains/dns_zone_edit/guide.en-ca.md

 > A CNAME record cannot exist with another type of record with the same domain or subdomain.
 >

-### Step 1: Access the area for managing your domain’s OVH DNS zone
+### Step 1: Access the area for managing your domain’s OVHcloud DNS zone

 First of all, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, click `Domains`{.action} in the services bar on the left-hand side, then choose the domain name concerned.
 Go to the `DNS Zone`{.action} tab.